mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 $ conda install seaborn
 ```

 For this exercise, we will use a different data file, called "`surveys_complete.csv`", containing all the complete data observations from the plot surveys used in previous lessons.
-Download this file from the [`python-bcb546`](https://github.com/EEOB-BioData/BCB546X-Fall2017/tree/master/python-bcb546) folder on the course repository or pull the all new changes from the repository if you haven't done so already.
+Download this file from the [course repository](https://github.com/EEOB-BioData/BCB546X-Fall2018) or pull the all new changes from the repository if you haven't done so already.

 ## Getting Started